-The Audit Committee (the “Committee”) shall assist the Board of Directors Whiting Petroleum Corporation (the “Company”) in oversight of (a) the integrity of the financial statements of the Company, (b) the independent auditors’ qualifications and independence, (c) the performance of the Company’s internal audit function and independent auditors and (d) the Company’s compliance with legal and regulatory requirements.
+The Audit Committee (the “Committee”) shall assist the Board of Directors Whiting Petroleum Corporation (the “Company”) in oversight of (a) the integrity of the Company’s financial statements, (b) the independent auditors’ qualifications, independence and performance, (c) the performance of the Company’s internal audit function and (d) the Company’s compliance with legal and regulatory requirements.

 Committee Membership and Qualifications

 Subject to applicable transition periods, the Committee shall consist of at least three members of the Board of Directors.
 The members of the Committee shall meet the independence and experience requirements of the New York Stock Exchange and the SEC.
 The Company will endeavor to have at least one member of the Committee that qualifies as an “audit committee financial expert” as defined by the SEC.
 Members of the Committee shall not simultaneously serve on audit committees of more than two other public companies without the prior consent of the Board of Directors.

 Appointment and Removal of Committee Members

 The members of the Committee shall be appointed by the Board of Directors annually or as necessary to fill vacancies upon the recommendation of the Nominating and Governance Committee.
 Each member shall serve until his or her successor is duly elected and qualified or until such member’s earlier resignation or removal.
 Any member of the Committee may be removed, with or without cause, by a majority vote of the Board of Directors.